zapstore/blossomd/README.md

 ## Database Management

-The server uses SQLite for storing whitelist information.
+The server uses SQLite for storing blob ownership information.
 The database is automatically created at `<WORKING_DIR>/database.sqlite`.

 ### Manual Database Access